 Goals and Overview

 The past few years have seen an accelerated effort to design rehabilitation and emergency response robots and to develop robots with human and animal traits.
 Legged locomotion is extremely important in this advancement.
 Legged robots can climb stairs, step over gaps in terrain, and are more effective in uneven environments than wheels.
-The study of legged locomotion has been motivated by the desire to allow people with disabilities to walk and to assist or replace humans in hazardous environments.
+The study of legged locomotion has been motivated by the desire to allow people with disabilities to walk and to assist humans in hazardous environments.
 Legged robots that can perform at this level do not yet exist, and part of what is holding back their development and deployment is adequate feedback control theory.
-While the technology involved in robot construction is advancing rapidly, there is a fundamental gap in knowledge in feedback control theory for stabilizing the hybrid dynamical models of these increasingly sophisticated legged robots.
+While the technology involved in robot construction is advancing rapidly, there is a fundamental gap in knowledge in feedback control theory for stabilizing complex dynamical models of these increasingly sophisticated legged machines.